 Corned beef & cabbage itself is not traditional Irish fare.
 Irish immigrants are said to have first discovered corned beef as a substitute for bacon in the late 19th century.

 As it turns out at the time Beef was a more affordable alternative to Pork so many Irish/Americans would substitute it instead of the salted pork they were used to.
+The Corned Beef was served with cabbage and thus became a traditional Irish American dish served on holidays.

 Today it has become the Quintessential St. Patrick’s Day Dish often served along with boiled potatoes and carrots.